Meet the Coaches

 Ridge and his coaching staff continue to bring in quality players and get them to buy into the team concept.
-Ridge and his staff have produced six All-Americans, three Region X Players of the Year and three Region X Freshman of the Year award winners in the eleven years of the program’s existence.
-Ridge was named the Region X Coach of the Year four consecutive times, and also the District VII Coach of the Year in 2010, 2011, 2016 and 2017.
-Ridge was named the Region X coach of the year 8 times during a eleven-year period.
+Ridge and his staff have produced seven All-Americans, four Region X Players of the Year and three Region X Freshman of the Year award winners in the thirteen years of the program’s existence.
+Ridge was named the Region X Coach of the Year four consecutive times, and also the District VII Coach of the Year in 2010, 2011, 2016, 2017 and 2020.
+Ridge was named the Region X coach of the year 9 times during a thirteen-year period.

 After graduating from Ledford (NC) High School where he played varsity basketball for three years, Ridge attended the University of North Carolina at Chapel Hill and graduated in 1996 with a bachelor’s degree in secondary mathematics education.
 Ridge also completed his master’s degree (through the University of Phoenix) in Curriculum & Instruction in October 2012.
 He played two seasons on the Tar Heels’ junior varsity men’s basketball team before spending his final two seasons as the team’s student assistant coach under Phil Ford and Dave Hanners.

-Josh Allen enters his first season as an assistant coach at Davidson County Community College.
+Josh Allen enters his second season as an assistant coach at Davidson County Community College.

 Prior to joining DCCC, Coach Allen was an assistant coach at Legacy Early College in Greenville S.C. under head coach and athletic director B.J.
 Jackson.
 While at Legacy, he was the residential coach and helped the team to a 27-9 record while playing a national schedule.